What is Acupuncture?

 Does insurance cover Acupuncture?

 Yes, some insurances cover acupuncture and Lisa Swanson L.Ac. is a participating provider with all applicable insurance companies.
 It is always a good idea to check with your health plan administrator to determine if you have an out of pocket expense, so that there are no unexpected charges.
+You are the consumer of your plan and are ultimately responsible for understanding your policy and the applicable deductibles and copays.
 Please call the clinic to have our staff check your benefits for you before your appointment.
+Just as insurance companies warn, checking benefits are not a guarantee of payment, and all unpaid bills are your responsibility.
+If we are unable to verify your insurance benefits before your appointment, you will be asked to pay the initial visit fee and we will reimburse you once we receive payment.
 Please bring your health plan card with you, or a copy of the front and back of your card for our records.

 Initial 90 minute visit